google/stenographer/DESIGN.md

 High-Level Design
 -----------------

-Stenographer consists of a 'stenographer' server, which serves user requests and manages disk, and which runs a 'stenotype' child process.  'stenotype' sniffs packet data and writes it to disk, communicating with 'stenographer' simply by un-hiding files when they're read for consumption.
-The user scripts 'stenocurl' and 'stenoread' provide simple wrappers around 'curl', which allow analysts to request packet data from the 'stenographer' server simply and easily.
+Stenographer consists of a `stenographer` server, which serves user requests and manages disk, and which runs a `stenotype` child process.  `stenotype` sniffs packet data and writes it to disk, communicating with `stenographer` simply by un-hiding files when they're read for consumption.
+The user scripts `stenocurl` and `stenoread` provide simple wrappers around `curl`, which allow analysts to request packet data from the `stenographer` server simply and easily.

 Detailed Design